 1. Introduction.
-In electrical engineering numerical modelling and simulations have become more and more invaluable in the design process of new devices and components.
+In electrical engineering numerical modeling and simulations have become more and more invaluable in the design process of new devices and components.
 In particular, we are often interested in electromagnetic devices where the geometry plays an important role in their performance.
-Given this requirement, we choose to investigate the applicability of IsoGeometric Analysis (IGA) to the simulation of complex electromagnetic structures such as, e.g., Radio Frequency (RF) cavities (see Fig. 1) as used in particle accelerators.
-The main building block of IGA for electromagnetic problems are the B-spline spaces with Non-Uniform Rational B-Splines (NURBS) mappings as introduced by Buffa et al. in [11, 10].
-They allow us to parametrise our domain of interest exactly in terms of Computer Aided Design (CAD), thus avoiding geometrical errors, and grants us a straightforward way to deal with deformations or shape optimisation processes, e.g. [5].
+Given this requirement, we choose to investigate the applicability of isogeometric analysis (IGA) to the simulation of complex electromagnetic structures such as, e.g., radio frequency (RF) cavities (see Figure 1) as used in particle accelerators.
+The main building block of IGA for electromagnetic problems are the B-spline spaces with nonuniform rational B-splines (NURBS) mappings as introduced by Buffa and co-authors in [11, 10].
+They allow us to parametrize our domain of interest exactly in terms of computer aided design (CAD), thus avoiding geometrical errors, and grant us a straightforward way to deal with deformations or shape optimization processes, e.g., [5].

-However, it is known that, when dealing with complicated structures, one might not always be able to easily construct a volumetric parametrisation as required by IGA, and no robust automatic tools exist to alleviate the burden of this task.
-It is then of interest to investigate the possibility of substructuring and coupling domains, possibly using different type of discretisation with each other.
-A particular example of electromagnetic devices with problematic parametrisation are electrical machines where the rotor part of the domain is rotating with respect to the stator [6].
+However, it is known that, when dealing with complicated structures, one might not always be able to easily construct a volumetric parametrization as required by IGA, and no robust automatic tools exist to alleviate the burden of this task.
+It is https://doi.org/10.1137/18M1235211